Jasper Johns, American, born 1930

 The first works that brought Johns to the attention of critics and curators were paintings of everyday objects, such as flags, targets, and numbers.
 Johns stated,

 In my early work I tried to hide my personality, my psychological state, my emotions… I sort of stuck to my guns for a while, but eventually it seemed like a losing battle.
 Finally, one must drop the reserve.
 I think that some of the changes in my work relate to that.¹

 When Johns began to make lithographs in 1960 he stated that he wanted to see how complicated he could make the medium.
 He has since experimented with a variety of techniques and has worked with a number of master printers.
 Having worked with artists, musicians, and, dancers, Johns acknowledges no hierarchy within his work; prints are just are important as paintings.

 Alison de Lima Green, “Jasper Johns in the Museum Collection,” Bulletin (Houston: The Museum of Fine Arts, Houston, Fall, 1986), p.
 27.

-• As a class, write a group story about Savarin, its symbolism, and its artist using descriptive words, correct grammar, and paragraph form.
+As a class, write a group narrative about Savarin, its symbolism, and its artist using descriptive words, correct grammar, and paragraph form.